 2. The VAT group (Item tax group) assigned to the customer / sales order / invoice has the field Reverse VAT (Sales tax) on settlement discount set to No. This ensure that your VAT (Sales tax) obligation is not deducted for the portion of the sales value which was allocated as a direct debit charge.

-Fill in the connect account admin email field and forward the Onboarding URL to this email address by using the Send email button.
-In a production/live scenario, the connect account admin should be a legal representative of the legal entity who has the authority to sign up the legal entity as a Stripe merchant.
-The URL can of course be shared manually by copying the value from the field however the Send email button is a handy tool to facilitate the sharing process.
+Fill in the merchant admin email field and forward the Onboarding URL to this email address by using the Send email button.
+In a production/live scenario, the merchant admin should be a legal representative of the legal entity who has the authority to sign up the legal entity as a GoCardless merchant.
+The onboarding URL can of course be shared manually by copying the value from the field.
+The Send email button is a handy optional tool.

-Once the legal representative of the legal entity receives the Onboarding URL and clicks it, the Stripe hosted page is presented.
+Once the legal representative of the legal entity receives the Onboarding URL and clicks it, the GoCardless hosted page is presented.
 This wizard will guide the user through the merchant onboarding process for the legal entity.
-The first step in this wizard is to create an account with Stripe or sign-in if the legal entity was already signed up with Stripe in the past.
+The first step in this wizard is to create an account with GoCardless or sign-in if the legal entity was already signed up to GoCardless in the past.

 At the end of the wizard, the user will be re-directed to a page on the Bluefort website and here it is important to click on the button indicated in order to send the token and organisation information to the Dynamics 365 FSCM legal entity.

 After the legal representative receives the success message the onboarding can be verified by ensuring that the Verification status has the value Successful and the other two fields marked by the red boxes in the screenshot below contain a value and are thus not blank.

 Other fields to configure:

 Action automatic posting – Bluefort Payment Automation is based on the power and robustness of the Bluefort Actions framework.
-This field lets you control whether you want Stripe payment actions to be automatically posted or whether you want them to be created in a Firmed state for review before requesting the payment operation on the customer’s bank account.
-Setting this value to true requires less manual interaction but does not provide the opportunity for review.
-Typically, it is left turned off during the first phases of go-live and then turned on when the legal entity becomes familiar with the payment requests generated and can thus make full use of the automation capabilities.
+This field lets you control whether you want GoCardless payment actions to be automatically posted or whether you want them to be created in a Firmed state for review before requesting the direct debit operation on the customer’s bank account.
+Setting this value to true requires less manual interaction but doe not provide the opportunity for review.
+Typically it is left turned off during the first phases of go-live and then turned on when the legal entity becomes familiar with the payment requests generated and can thus make full use of the automation capabilities.